nev3rm0re/pdfkit-grid/docs/intro.md

+# PDFKit Grid v0.0.0

 # Introduction

-This project is an attempt to make it easier to layout elements in
-PDFKit.
-I am mostly used to Bootstrap CSS and similar grid system, so I
-developed my own helper functions to use similar concepts while creating PDFs.
+This project is an attempt to make it easier to layout elements in PDFKit.
+I am mostly used to Bootstrap CSS and similar grid system, so I developed my own helper functions to use similar concepts while creating PDFs.

-Thinking I might reuse same functions next time I will have to work with
-PDFKit.js, I decided to make it into a module - a "mixin" for `pdfkit`'s
-`PDFDocument`.
-It works by extending `PDFDocument`, augmenting it with
-additional methods, in the same way `PDFDocument`'s own `text`, `color` and
-other mixins do.
+Thinking I might reuse same functions next time I will have to work with PDFKit.js, I decided to make it into a module - a "mixin" for `pdfkit`'s `PDFDocument`.
+It works by extending `PDFDocument`, augmenting it with additional methods, in the same way `PDFDocument`'s own `text`, `color` and other mixins do.

 # Usage